How did this SMC trader fund a wedding from trading profits

 Dan and his partner were flying out to Spain when he got the payout.
 It was a great feeling telling her because she had been really stressed about how they were going to afford the rest of the wedding.
 To relieve the stress off her was such an amazing thing for him.

-When he first came across The Funded Trader, he was really skeptical about joining because of the amount of toxicity around Forex Trading and prop firms and differentiating things that were legit and genuine.
+When he first came across The Funded Trader, he was really skeptical about joining because of the amount of toxicity around Forex simulated Trading and prop firms and differentiating things that were legit and genuine.
 Dan says he’s never heard one bad word about TFT which was why he took the plunge and got a challenge.
 Although he lost the account, it doesn’t cast any doubts in his mind because he’s sure he’d be getting another challenge very soon.

 Dan mainly trades forex and tries to line his technicals with his fundamentals.
 He combines his concept with Fibonacci and order blocks and Order flow.
 For the start of the week, he checks out the calendar for the first and the second week of each month.
 Although he’s aware there’s the NFP and FOMC events he doesn’t trade.
-He also suppresses the amount of profits he takes and usually has a lot more success in the second half of every month than the first.
+He also suppresses the amount of virtual profits he takes and usually has a lot more success in the second half of every month than the first.

 For him, it’s just a combination of supply and demand, order blocks and so on.
-Since his maintenance business takes a good chunk of his time, he works more on swing style of trading as this fits his lifestyle more.
+Since his maintenance business takes a good chunk of his time, he works more on swing style of simulated trading as this fits his lifestyle more.
 Hitting a stop before the target and losing makes him start to question his strategy and everything he knows so basically he handles being a swing trader by compounding and journaling over time.
 He trades an average of 5-10 times per week and rarely counter trend trades, usually he just sticks to the pro trends.

 Best trade and reaction